 How Many People Live in London, Ontario?

-London has the second fastest-growing population of all cities in Canada.
-The city has over 400,000 residents.
-There are over 550,000 residents in the census metropolitan area.
+London is one of the top 10 fastest-growing cities in Ontario.
+The city has over 400,000 residents, with more than 550,000 residents in the census metropolitan area.
 It has become a big city, but it still has a small-town feel.

 How to Find a Job & Build a Career in London

 London is a hub of higher education, medical research, technology, and manufacturing.
 Its location within southwestern Ontario makes it a key supply chain and transportation hub for the province.

 The strength of the manufacturing sector, rich agricultural lands, and the proximity to the United States border make it an important economic region.
 London attracts foreign direct investments in advanced manufacturing, food processing, information technology, and other knowledge-based industries.
 An Amazon fulfillment warehouse is currently being constructed.

 The top industries in London are:

 Major Employers in London

 This city is home to several major employers, including:

 - Western University